 After the dynamic linker has built the process image and performed the relocations, each shared object gets the opportunity to execute some initialization code.
-All shared object initializations happen before the executable file gains control.
+These initialization functions are called in no specified order, but all shared object initializations happen before the executable file gains control.